jessysu/attnmod/README.md

 <img src='output/tiles/styles_6x1_1x12.jpg' width = 900 >
 </div>

 In the above image, the leftmost column shows the default diffuser output of 6 prompted styles.
 AttnMod creates other styles - each remaining column has the same AttnMod setup.
 AttnMod modifies the cross attention from the encoded text prompt inside the UNet attention blocks.
-Within one attention block, different setup twists the diffusion into different tile in the image below, surrounding the highlighted default outut.
+Within one attention block, different setups twist the diffusion into different tiles in the image below, surrounding the highlighted default output.

 <p align="center">
   <img src="output/tiles/U1A0A2.jpg" width = 900>